minio/thumbnailer/README.md

 Dependencies are managed by [yarn](https://yarnpkg.com/en/docs/install)

-Just run `yarn` it would install all the necessary dependencies.
+Just run `yarn` to install all the necessary dependencies.

 ```sh
 yarn
 ```

-If you fancy `npm install` - that still works too.
+No `yarn`? use `npm install`.

 ```sh
 npm install
 ```

 ## Configure

-Please edit `config/default.json` with your local parameters, currently the example points to https://play.minio.io:9000
+Please edit `config/development.json` with your local parameters, currently the example points to https://play.minio.io:9000

 <blockquote>This example works only with Minio server using an extended API</blockquote>